This season’s biggest trend

 When we say the Prince of Wales, we don’t mean Charles of modern fame.
 This check print was born in the early 19th Century and the Prince of Wales in question was Queen’s Victoria’s eldest son, Albert.

 Although it bears his name, Prince of Wales Check – also known as Glen plaid, or the infinitely less catchy Glenurquhart check – was not in fact created by the royal prince.
-The distinctive grid pattern comes courtesy of the Countess of Seafield, whose estate in Invernessshire the then prince visited on a shooting holiday.
+The distinctive grid pattern comes courtesy of the Countess of Seafield, whose estate in Invernessshire the prince visited on a shooting holiday.

 The Evolution of a Trend